Skip to main content

 Where to learn more: Learn more about animal cruelty definitions.

 Can I take legal action?
-If you have been accused of animal abuse or cruelty, you should contact a defense attorney right away.
-Do not try to talk out the issue with the neighbor or person who accused you.
+You should contact a defense attorney immediately if someone accuses you of animal abuse or cruelty.
+Do not try to discuss the issue with the neighbor or person who accused you.
 Anything you say can be held against you, and the charges are already in progress with the police.

 Legal Duties of Local Animal Control Officers vs. Police

-An animal control officer (sometimes called "animal care") is a government employee that enforces the city's ordinances regarding animals.
-They tend to handle the control, containment, and welfare of animals and respond to formal complaints (called civil infractions) about animals.
-They are considered "code enforcement officers" with limited powers, while police are "law enforcement officers."
+An animal control officer (sometimes called "animal care") is a government employee who enforces the city's ordinances regarding animals.
+They tend to handle the control, containment, and welfare of animals.
+They also respond to formal complaints (called civil infractions) about animals.
+They are code enforcement officers with limited powers, while police are law enforcement officers.

-Police take action when there is a crime related to the animal or the dog's owner, like a dog bite or a stolen dog.
-The two parties cooperate on cases that involve crimes and animals.
+Police act when a crime is related to the animal or the dog's owner.
+This ranges from an injury claim like a dog bite to a stolen dog.
+Animal control and police departments cooperate on cases that involve crimes and animals.

-Both parties only have entry power to your home with proper identification and consent.
-In some cases, they can get a warrant from a judge and enter your home.
+Both parties have access to your home only with proper identification and consent.
+Sometimes, they can get a warrant from a judge to enter your home.

-Where to learn more: Penalties for civil infractions are listed in your city's ordinances.
+Where to learn more: Penalties for civil infractions are in your city's ordinances.

 Can I take legal action?
 If an animal control or police officer entered your property without permission, you might have a civil rights case.